PEM--/asv-la-soiree/devops.md

 * NGinx 1.9.4-1
 * NodeJS 0.10.40
 * Mongo 3.0.6 - WiredTiger

+> Why Debian Jessie instead of Debian Wheezie?
+Simple, a 30 MB of footprint.
+  Note that we could have set this tutorial on other even smaller Linux distributions for our Docker Images, like Alpine Linux.
+But as time of this writing, other smaller distributions do not offer the package required for installing Meteor.

 ### Installing the tooling
 If you have never done it before install Homebrew and its plugin Caskroom.